bloodstiller/bloodstiller.com/content/Portswigger/slqi_lab_6.md

 lastmod = 2025-11-13
 draft = false
 author = "bloodstiller"
-description = "PortSwigger sqli lab write-up UNION Attack exfiltrate data in a single column using python and burpsuite" tags = [
+description = "PortSwigger sqli lab write-up using a UNION Attack to exfiltrate data in a single column using python and burpsuite" tags = [
   "WebSecurity",
   "PortSwigger",